 ...

-Are businesses and media looking at the phenomenon of ChatGPT and Artificial Intelligence through the wrong lens?
+Are businesses and media looking at the phenomenon of ChatGPT and generative artificial intelligence through the wrong lens?

-While Gates did mention AI could replace sales and accounting jobs, the world’s most famous chatbot itself told me those very same salespeople and accountants could use generative AI to automate repetitive data entry and bookkeeping tasks, analyze data, automate customer service processes and identify key selling points.
+Gates said AI could replace sales and accounting jobs.
+However, the world’s most famous chatbot itself told me those very same salespeople and accountants could use generative AI.
+According to ChatGPT, generative AI can automate repetitive data entry and bookkeeping, analyze data and automate customer service processes.

 Venture capitalist Martin Casado noted that some companies are bolting generative AI chatbots onto their old processes with solid effects.
 But new businesses that can thrive on AI’s generative qualities will generate revenue in the hundreds of millions.

-Paris-based journalist and translator Rozena Crossman claims ChatGPT and the like will create work for humans – from double-checking their propensity to spit out erroneous, plausible-sounding nonsense to data labeling to prompt engineering to ethics consultants who ensure AI results don’t introduce bias.
+Paris-based journalist and translator Rozena Crossman claims ChatGPT and the like will create work for humans.
+People need to double-check generative AI’s propensity to spit out erroneous, plausible-sounding nonsense to data labeling to prompt engineering to ethics consultants who ensure AI results don’t introduce bias.
 She wrote that AI could become its own economic sector with tasks for a variety of workers – something we are already seeing.
 Job boards are advertising for chatbot managers, machine learning engineers to work with ChatGPT and prompt engineers.

 She quotes AI inventor Ronjon Nag: “I think it will be like the industrial revolution, which generated more factory workers.
 Then automation happened and we needed fewer factory workers, but then we ended up with more factories and more products, so there were still loads of jobs for factory workers.”